-Set up the best Google AdWords campaign for your business needs.
-The first question to ask is, “What type of AdWords advertising campaign should I start with?”
+Set up the best Google Ads campaign for your business needs.
+The first question to ask is, “What type of Google Ads advertising campaign should I start with?”
 Before you ask, it’s important to understand the difference between them.

 Ads go far beyond those little boxes filled with words and pictures that pop up when someone conducts a Google search.
-When it comes to Google AdWords, there are two main types of ad campaigns – the search network, and the display network.
+When it comes to Google AdWords as it’s still recognized in the industry prior to its name change of Google Ads, there are two main types of ad campaigns – the search network, and the display network.
 Though, it is also possible to select a combination of search and display network ads.

 Additionally, there are some specifically focused campaigns that use shopping, video and apps to draw and keep customers.
 Here are some of the most widely used and successful ad campaign types.

 The Search Network – The way this type of advertising campaign works is that you use keywords, terms people use when they search, to target your customers.
 When someone searches for those terms, your ad will show up.
 The ads that appear are relevant to the person’s search.
 The person searching looks up what they want under a category heading through Google much like they used to do with a phone directory or Yellow Pages.
 For instance, if you are searching for a dentist, related ads for dentists will conveniently appear.

 The Search Network type of ad campaign targets the search partners so that your ads display not only in a Google search but also on Google’s partners properties.

 The Display Network – When wondering what type of Google Ads advertising campaign should I start with, you might consider the display network which consists of more than one million news sites, blogs, articles, and similar websites that display text advertisements, banner, or video ads from Google Ads and targets specific purposes.

 Display network ads are also known as “interruption marketing” because they are placed in such a way as to interrupt what a viewer is doing as opposed to appearing only when purposefully searching for a specific keyword, item or service.